 Advanced Squat Program: 2x/week

 The advanced lifter acknowledges that the sweet newbie gains have come and gone, and you will likely only see noticeable strength gains (5+ lbs) every 1–2 months on average – if you’re even that lucky.
-Squat Samba, the squat program in our app, is 6 weeks long, which we’ve find to be something of a sweet spot for many lifters.
+Squat Samba, the squat program in our app, is 6 weeks long, which we’ve found to be something of a sweet spot for many lifters.

-It is harder to give samples of advanced training programs, since as lifters progress in their training, they become less homogenous and the importance of individualization increases.
-Therefore, we will describe how we’ve designed the progression in Squat Samba, so that you can use that information to plan your own training.
-Or if you’d prefer: download our app, register for premium, and try the program.
+It is harder to give samples of advanced training programs since as lifters progress in their training, they become less homogenous, and the importance of individualization increases.
+Therefore, we will describe how we’ve designed the progression in Squat Samba so that you can use that information to plan your own training.
+Or, if you’d prefer: download our app, register for premium, and try the program.

 The breakdown of the programs progression is this: